Jerryl-597/ratingcomponent/README.md

 ### What I learned

-This was the first time I'll use 'target' and 'currentTarget' in a project.
-It was really tricky at first but I'm starting to get the hang of it.
+This was the first time I'll be using dataset in a project so it was really enervating.
+Also, this ws the shortest project I did - less than 3 hours. 🎉🎉🎉

 ### Continued development